reactome/graphql/README.md

 (Learn more about Interface here -> https://graphql.org/learn/schema/#interfaces)

-Currently, there are three main Interfaces in GraphQL schema and their corresponding Type sub-classes are as follows:
+Currently, there are three main Interfaces in Reactome GraphQL schema and their corresponding Type sub-classes are as follows:

 1. **PhysicalEntity**
    - Complex